Back to blog

 Phantombuster: best for data extraction and custom workflows

-Best for: Technical teams and growth hackers who need LinkedIn data extraction and custom automation workflows, not day-to-day outreach sending.
+Best for: Technical teams and growth hackers who need LinkedIn data extraction and custom workflows, not day-to-day outreach sending.

 Waalaxy: easiest onboarding for LinkedIn outreach